 What we've just witnessed is the same title given to believers from Genesis to Revelation.
 That was only a small selection of passages from the Greek Old Testament known as the Septuagint.
 The Greek word is used many times over and often in direct relation to Israel.
 From beginning to end there is only one called-out assembly, they are known commonly as the church and to God as Israel.

-1. But God forbid that I should glory, save in the cross of our Lord Jesus Christ, by whom the world is crucified unto me, and I unto the world.
+- But far be it from me to boast except in the cross of our Lord Jesus Christ, by which the world has been crucified to me, and I to the world.

-2. For in Christ Jesus neither circumcision availeth any thing, nor uncircumcision, but a new creature.
+- For neither circumcision counts for anything, nor uncircumcision, but a new creation.

-3. And as many as walk according to this rule, peace be on them, and mercy, and upon the Israel of God.
+- And as for all who walk by this rule, peace and mercy be upon them, and upon the Israel of God.

 So what does all this mean?
 It's simple, there's only one body of believers (Romans 12:4).
 There's a single redemption for Christians, for Jews, and for all on the face of this earth, and His name is Jesus Christ.
 There is no room for division and there is no distinction by God among His people.
 God is not partial with men.